-(1) The address for all directors and executive officers is AvalonBay Communities, Inc., 4040 Wilson Blvd, Suite 1000, Arlington, VA 22203.

-(2) Except as otherwise noted, each individual in the table above has the sole voting and investment power over the shares listed.

-(3) Reflects shares issuable in the future under deferred stock awards in lieu of restricted stock awards pursuant to elections under the Stock Incentive Plan.

-(4) Includes exercisable options issued to officers in 2021 under the Second Amended and Restated 2009 Equity Incentive Plan as follows: for Messrs.
-Birenbaum and Breslin-17,458, for Mr. Naughton-69,832, for Mr. O'Shea-13,966, and for Mr. Schulman-6,983.

-(5) Includes 5,782 shares issuable in the future under deferred stock awards granted to Mr. Hills in lieu of restricted stock awards pursuant to elections under the Stock Incentive Plan.

-(6) Includes 769 shares issuable in the future under deferred stock awards granted to Mr. Lieb in lieu of restricted stock awards pursuant to elections under the Stock Incentive Plan.

-(7) Includes 2,113 shares issuable in the future under deferred stock awards granted to Mr. Mueller in lieu of restricted stock awards pursuant to elections under the Stock Incentive Plan.

-(8) Includes 1,162 shares issuable in the future under deferred stock awards granted to Mr. Naughton in lieu of restricted stock awards pursuant to elections under the Stock Incentive Plan.
-14,024 common shares are held in a Family Trust in which Mr. Naughton disclaims any beneficial ownership.

-(9) Includes 8,893 exercisable options issued to Mr. Schall in lieu of restricted stock awards pursuant to elections under the Second Amended and Restated 2009 Equity Incentive Plan.

-(10) Includes 11,928 shares issuable in the future under deferred stock awards granted to Mr. Walter in lieu of restricted stock awards pursuant to elections under the Stock Incentive Plan.
-(11) Includes 79,891 shares issuable in the future under deferred stock awards.

-(12) The number of shares reported is based on a Schedule 13G/A filed on February 13, 2024, reporting beneficial ownership as of December 29, 2023.
-The Schedule 13G/A indicates that the reporting entity holds shared voting power with respect to 297,713 shares, sole dispositive power with respect to 21,874,987 shares, and shared dispositive power with respect to 719,392 shares.

-(13) The number of shares reported is based on a Schedule 13G/A filed on January 24, 2024, reporting beneficial ownership as of December 31, 2023.
-The Schedule 13G/A indicates that the reporting person has sole voting power with respect to 14,801,265 shares and sole dispositive power with respect to 16,300,185 shares.

-(14) The number of shares reported is based on a Schedule 13G/A filed January 29, 2024, reporting beneficial ownership as of December 31, 2023.
+- (1) The address for all directors and executive officers is AvalonBay Communities, Inc., 4040 Wilson Blvd, Suite 1000, Arlington, VA 22203. - (2) Except as otherwise noted, each individual in the table above has the sole voting and investment power over the shares listed. - (3) Reflects shares issuable in the future under deferred stock awards in lieu of restricted stock awards pursuant to elections under the Stock Incentive Plan. - Includes exercisable options issued to officers in 2021 under the Second Amended and Restated 2009 Equity Incentive Plan as follows: for Messrs.
+Birenbaum and Breslin-17,458, for (4) Mr. Naughton-69,832, and for Mr. O'Shea-13,966. - (5) Includes 6,991 shares issuable in the future under deferred stock awards granted to Mr. Hills in lieu of restricted stock awards pursuant to elections under the Stock Incentive Plan. - (6) Includes 1,810 shares issuable in the future under deferred stock awards granted to Mr. Lieb in lieu of restricted stock awards pursuant to elections under the Stock Incentive Plan. - (7) Includes 3,757 shares issuable in the future under deferred stock awards granted to Mr. Mueller in lieu of restricted stock awards pursuant to elections under the Stock Incentive Plan. - (8) Includes 2,216 shares issuable in the future under deferred stock awards granted to Mr. Naughton in lieu of restricted stock awards pursuant to elections under the Stock Incentive Plan.
+14,024 common shares are held in a Family Trust in which Mr. Naughton disclaims any beneficial ownership. - (9) Includes 19,236 exercisable options issued to Mr. Schall in lieu of restricted stock awards pursuant to elections under the Second Amended and Restated 2009 Equity Incentive Plan. - (10) Includes 82,581 shares issuable in the future under deferred stock awards. - (11) The number of shares reported is based on a Schedule 13G/A filed on February 13, 2024, reporting beneficial ownership as of December 29, 2023.
+The Schedule 13G/A indicates that the reporting entity holds shared voting power with respect to 297,713 shares, sole dispositive power with respect to 21,874,987 shares, and shared dispositive power with respect to 719,392 shares. - (12) The number of shares reported is based on a Schedule 13G/A filed on January 24, 2024, reporting beneficial ownership as of December 31, 2023.
+The Schedule 13G/A indicates that the reporting person has sole voting power with respect to 14,801,265 shares and sole dispositive power with respect to 16,300,185 shares. - (13) The number of shares reported is based on a Schedule 13G/A filed January 29, 2024, reporting beneficial ownership as of December 31, 2023.
 The Schedule 13G/A indicates that the reporting entity holds shared voting power with respect to 5,910,237 shares and shared dispositive power with respect to 9,907,086 shares.